thomasjm/thomasjm.github.io/_posts/2022-8-6-slow-close-fds.md

 tags: [haskell]
 ---

-On most Linux systems, the following simple Haskell program will print "hiii" immediately.
+On most Linux systems, the following simple Haskell program will print "hello" immediately.
 But with one simple configuration change, it can bring your system to its knees for several minutes.

 ```haskell
 module Main where